Iowa Democratic Party blames app 'coding issue' for delay in caucus results

 “I gave up on the app,” another precinct chair replied.

 The app was the subject of scrutiny in the weeks before the caucus due in part to the lack of information around it.
-The Iowa Democratic Party did not reveal what company developed the app.
+Before the caucus, the Iowa Democratic Party cited security reasons in declining to say which company developed the app.
+Party officials did not respond Tuesday to requests to confirm the app's maker.

-The app is also set to be used in the upcoming Nevada caucus on Feb.
+The app is also set to be used in the Nevada caucus on Feb.
 22.

+Two Democratic strategists familiar with the matter told NBC News that the app developer was Shadow Inc., a technology company focused on helping progressive candidates.
+A review of public records by NBC News show payments this winter of over $50,000 by both the Iowa and Nevada Democratic parties to the developer.

-McGowan said on Twitter that Acronym is a nonprofit and an investor in several companies including Shadow.
+McGowan said on Twitter that Acronym is an investor in several companies including Shadow.

+Shadow has also contracted with various Democratic campaigns, including those of Pete Buttigieg and Joe Biden, according to Federal Election Commission records.